MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 ### Take it live

-To start routing the traffic through Anubis nginx has to be restarted (not just reloaded), because of the new socket that needs to be created.
+To start routing the traffic through Anubis Nginx has to be restarted (not just reloaded), because of the new socket that needs to be created.
 But before we do that we should check the config for validity:

 ```bash
 nginx -t